mit212/lab3_2024/README.md

 ### 2.1 Wire Potentiometers

-We will be using potentiometers to quickly and easily tune our PID controller.
+We will be using potentiometers to quickly and easily tune our PID controller without having to constantly reupload code.
 First, please wire 3 potentiometers to your microcontroller.

 <details>
     <summary><i> What is a potentiometer?</i>